Incheon

 The city's growth has been assured in modern times with the development of its port due to its natural advantages as a coastal city and its proximity to the South Korean capital.
-It is part of the Seoul Capital Area, along with Seoul itself and Gyeonggi Province, forming the world's fourth-largest metropolitan area by population.
+It is part of the Seoul Metropolitan Area, along with Seoul itself and Gyeonggi Province, forming the world's fourth-largest metropolitan area by population.

 Incheon has since led the economic development of South Korea by opening its port to the outside world, ushering in the modernization of South Korea as a center of industrialization.
 In 2003, the city was designated as South Korea's first free economic zone.
 Since then, large local companies and global enterprises have increasingly invested in the Incheon Free Economic Zone, including Samsung which chose Songdo International City as its new investment destination for its bio industry.

 As an international city, Incheon has held numerous large-scale international conferences, such as the Incheon Global Fair & Festival in 2009.
 The 17th Asian Games Incheon 2014 was also held in Incheon on 19 September 2014.
-Incheon has established itself as a major transportation hub in northeast Asia with the Incheon International Airport and Incheon Port..
+Incheon is also a major transportation hub in northeast Asia, with Incheon International Airport and Incheon Port.
 The large volume of port traffic makes Incheon a Large-Port Metropolis using the Southampton System of Port-City classification.

 History

-The first historical record of the Incheon area dates back to 475 CE, during the reign of King Jangsu of Goguryeo, by the name of Michuhol, which is supposed to be located on today's Munhak Hill (문학산).
+The first historical record of the Incheon area dates back to 475 AD, during the reign of King Jangsu of Goguryeo, by the name of Michuhol, which is supposed to be located on modern Munhak Hill (문학산).
 The area underwent several name changes with successive kingdoms and dynasties.
 In Goryeo era, Incheon was called Gyeongwon (경원) or Inju (인주).
 The current name was turned to Incheon in 1413.
 Later, Incheon County became Incheon Metropolitan Prefecture (dohobu, 도호부).
-Old Incheon consisted of today's southern Incheon (i.e. Jung-gu, Dong-gu, Nam-gu, Yeonsu-gu, and Namdong-gu) and the northern part of Siheung City.
+Old Incheon consisted of modern southern Incheon (i.e. Jung-gu, Dong-gu, Nam-gu, Yeonsu District, and Namdong District) and the northern part of Siheung.
 The city center was Gwangyo-dong, where the prefecture office (도호부청사) and the local academy (hyanggyo, 향교) were located.
 The "original" two remaining buildings of the Incheon prefecture office are located in Munhak Elementary School, while the newly built (in 2001) prefecture office buildings are right across from Munhak Baseball Stadium.